"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 The old town is a collection of houses, churches, palaces and narrow streets.
 Here is a church

-the blog so our mistake wasn't such a bad thing after all.
+wasn't such a bad thing after all.

 All over Montenegro there are churches and monasteries.
 That each village has its own church is not surprising but why there are so many monasteries we don't understand.
 One of the larger and more popular monasteries in Montenegro is the Ostrog Monastery.
 One reason for its popularity is the location and how it is built.
 It is located high up on the side of a mountain.
 It literally is on the side of the mountain because it was built using natural caves and hollows in the mountainside and the front wall almost seems to be an extension of the mountain itself.
 It looks like the monastery is hanging on the side of the mountain and defys gravity.